Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: The proof of SE-theorem and SE-lemma

-Here $C^{n}_{k}=\frac{n!}{k!(n-k)!}$ are standard binomial coefficients and $\left\langle A_{+\xi}(\tau_{m})\ldots A_{-\xi}(\tau'_{n})\right\rangle_{S}$ one should understand as the "symmetric" part of the correlator $\left\langle A_{+\xi}(\tau_{m})\ldots A_{-\xi}(\tau'_{n})\right\rangle$ with respect to exchange $\tau_{m} \leftrightarrow \tau'_{n} $ (or $\tau_{m} \leftrightarrow \tau_{n} $, or $\tau_{m} \leftrightarrow \tau_{n} $) for any pair of time variables $\tau_{m}$ and $\tau'_{n}$.
+Here $C^{n}_{k}=\frac{n!}{k!(n-k)!}$ are standard binomial coefficients and $\left\langle A_{+\xi}(\tau_{m})\ldots A_{-\xi}(\tau'_{n})\right\rangle_{S}$ one should understand as the "symmetric" part of the correlator $\left\langle A_{+\xi}(\tau_{m})\ldots A_{-\xi}(\tau'_{n})\right\rangle$ with respect to exchange $\tau_{m} \leftrightarrow \tau'_{n} $ (or $\tau_{m} \leftrightarrow \tau_{n} $, or $\tau'_{m} \leftrightarrow \tau_{n} $) for any pair of time variables $\tau_{m}$ and $\tau'_{n}$.
 In Eq.(B16) a following modification of quantum potential $ A_{0}(\tau) $ from Ref.[38] is performed

 Importantly, to apply the FCS-modification of S-Theorem from Ref.[38] to present case, where functions $f_{\pm\xi}(\tau) $ are defined by Eq.(B2) one needs to modify these functions somehow to make them fulfill the constraint (B3).

-Such a modification is straightforward: first, applying the same \textit{"plugging procedure"} as in the proof of S-lemma in Ref.[38] for all \textit{"non-time-ordered"} averages in the r.h.s. of Eq.(B16) one can reduce all $ n $ different time integrations to one sequence of $ n $ \textit{time-ordered} time integrations in each $ n $-th order in $\tilde{\lambda}_{1(2)}$.
-One might convince from the proof of S-Lemma in the Appendix B of Ref.[38] that such rearrangement can be made \textit{before} the proof of "crossing" diagrams cancellation without any loss of generality of S-lemma.
-Second, since all time variables of integration $ \tau_{l},\tau_{l+1}$ ($ l=1..n $) are ordered now, the "signum" function $\sgn{[\tau_{l}-\tau_{l'}]} $ will be always equal to $ 1 $ if $ \tau_{l}>\tau_{l'} $ ($ l>l' $).
+Such a modification is straightforward: first, applying the same \textit{"plugging procedure"} as in the proof of S-lemma in Ref.[38] for all \textit{"non-time-ordered"} averages in the r.h.s. of Eq.(B16) one can reduce all $ n $ different time integrations to one sequence of $ n $ \textit{time-ordered} time integrations in each $ n $-th order in $\tilde{\lambda}_{1(2)}$ (see this also below in this section).
+One might convince from the proof of S-Lemma in the Appendix B of Ref.[38] (one can see this also from calculations below in this section) that such rearrangement can be made \textit{before} the proof of "crossing" diagrams cancellation without any loss of generality of S-lemma.
+Second, since all time variables of integration $ \tau_{l},\tau_{l+1}$ ($ l=1..n $) become time-ordered after such the procedure , the "signum" function $\sgn{[\tau_{l}-\tau_{l'}]} $ for any $ \tau_{l} $ and $ \tau_{l'} $ will be always equal to $ 1 $ if $ \tau_{l}>\tau_{l'} $ ($ l>l' $).
 Therefore, nothing changes in time-integrations of Eq.(B16) if one replace the difference: $ [eV(\tau_{l}-\tau_{l+1})+2\xi] $ in Eq.(B17) by $ [eV(\tau_{l}-\tau_{l+1})+2\xi\sgn{[\tau_{l}-\tau_{l+1}] } $ in the arguments of the "cos" function (B17) in the r.h.s. of Eq.(B16).
 With respect to this replacement one can rewrite Eqs.(B13,B15) as follows:

 and